CCA Timber treatment

 Chromium (often called chrome, though this is more appropriate when referring to the pure metallic state of chromium) is another abundant metal, known to have been used in ancient China by the Qin dynasty thousands of years ago for decoration and weapons manufacture.

 Ideal for exterior and interior use when a relatively inexpensive treatment is required.
 It is water based and therefore is not recommended for products with a high tolerance fit e.g.. tongue and groove products.
 It leaves a greenish tinge to timber and therefore is not advisable for timber where an uncoloured finish is required.
-We recommedn our TBTN Treatment for this.
+We recommend our Vacsol Azure clear treatment for this.

 CCA treated timber is treated to H2,H3 or H4 classifications depending on end use. (see below) Different strengths of treatment chemical are impregnated into the timber depending on the end use (classification).